remarkjs/react-remark/readme.md

 [More examples of usage as component in storybook.](https://christianmurphy.github.io/react-remark/?path=/story/remark-component--default)

+## Examples

+A set of runnable examples are provided through storybook at <https://christianmurphy.github.io/react-remark>.
+The source for the story files can be found in [_/stories_](./stories).

 ## Options

 - `remarkParseOptions` (Object) - configure how Markdown is parsed, same as [`remark-parse` options](https://github.com/remarkjs/remark/tree/master/packages/remark-parse#options)